 US: Forced labor continues on Thai fishing vessels

-WASHINGTON (AP) — The U.S. State Department said Wednesday that forced labor on Thai fishing vessels has continued in the past year despite legal reforms and arrests following an Associated Press investigation into the country's seafood industry.
+WASHINGTON (AP) — The State Department says forced labor on Thai fishing vessels has continued in the past year despite legal reforms and arrests following an Associated Press investigation into the country's seafood industry.

-The department made the assessment in its annual global review of human rights practices, released in Washington by Secretary of State John Kerry.
+The department made the assessment in its annual global review of human rights practices, released Wednesday by Secretary of State John Kerry.
 The report covers the 2015 calendar year.

-The department cites the AP investigative series on slavery in the seafood industry that resulted in the rescue of 2,000 men, a dozen arrests, millions of dollars' worth of seizures, closure of some shrimp-peeling sheds, and proposals for new national laws.
+The department cites the AP investigative series on slavery in the seafood industry that resulted in the rescue of 2,000 men, a dozen arrests and millions of dollars' worth of seizures.